MediaComem/vtmarkersgenerator/README.md

 :---                             | :---                                         | :---
 `KILL_IMAGE_NAME`                | -                                            | Imager name corresponding to a running container to send kill signal (for example to gracefully restart it when new tilesets are generated)
 `KILL_SIGNAL`                    | -                                            | Type of kill signal send to KILL_IMAGE_NAME container
+`TMP_PATH`                       | -                                            | Temporary working folder inside the container.
+Be aware that TMP_PATH and OUTPUT_PATH need to be on the same filesystem.
+`OUTPUT_PATH`                    | -                                            | Output mbtiles folder inside the container.
+Be aware that TMP_PATH and OUTPUT_PATH need to be on the same filesystem.

 ### Reload the vector tiles server